AdamRose1/Hacking_CTF_Labs_Writeups/Ambassador.md

 The username is admin, password is messageInABottle685427 \
 Log into http://10.10.11.183:3000/login with the credentials we found.
 It works, we get logged in.

-Navigating around the site for a while and not finding much of interest.
+Not much of interest found on this page.
 Let’s go back to our exploit and see if we can find something else.

 Another page that comes up when you google search ‘what directory is grafana credentials stored in’ is /var/lib/grafana/grafana.db.
 Run the exploit to read grafana.db file:\
 python grafana8.3.py -H http://10.10.11.183:3000   → when prompted for the file to read, enter /var/lib/grafana/grafana.db